 - AFAA (Aerobic and Fitness Association of America) Fitness Theory and Practice

 - Healthcare Dimensions: Silver Sneakers I and II

 - Certificates in CPR/AED/O2/First Aid

-Join my special fitness group and you'll receive extra bonus tips, recipes, gear reviews and other great info!
+Join my special fitness tribe and you'll receive extra bonus tips, recipes, gear reviews and other great info!